Consider the following landforms:

-Which of the above is/are examples of lacustrine deposits?
+Which of the above is/are formed due to Aeolian action?

 This question is a part of GKToday's Integrated IAS General Studies Module